-After watching Disney Plus' Hawkeye trailer, fans are coming away wanting to see two things: the Hawkeye TV show, and Rogers: The Musical.
+After watching Disney Plus' Hawkeye, fans are coming away wanting to see two things: more Hawkeye episodes, and Rogers: The Musical.
 That fun little bit further deifies the seemingly-departed original Captain America, but also touches on an actual piece of comics history - or almost history.
 Because in the mid-'80s Marvel Entertainment tried to launch a Captain America Broadway show, and even went as far as a casting call.

 That's right: Marvel's Sentinel of Liberty was almost singing his own showtunes on Broadway.

 If you recall Captain America: The First Avenger, you'll remember Chris Evans-as-Steve-Rogers doing a little song and dance himself, but this is far, far more.

 Described as "a musical spectacular" in Marvel casting ads at the time, Captain America even got a write-up in the New York Times - which gives us a hint at the story, which is… intriguing.